martinbudden/Protoflight/README.md

-# ProtoFlight
+# Protoflight

-ProtoFlight is flight control software.
+Protoflight is flight control software.

 It has the following design goals (in no particular order)